szerpa17/fatal-police-shootings/README.md

 ### Insights ###

-* The usefullness of creating multiple data frames to address the shrinkage of Data.
+* The usefulness of creating multiple data frames to address the shrinkage of Data.
-    * Cleaned and merged Census data frame - usefull for a high level view of state population.
+    * Cleaned and merged Census data frame, used for a high-level view of state populations.
-    * Cleaned shootings data frame - usefull for shooting specific analysis.
+    * Cleaned shooting's data frame, used for shooting specific analysis.
-    * Merged shootings/Census data frame - useful for the calculation of shooting data per 100,000 people.
+    * Merged shooting's/Census data frame, used for the calculation of shooting data per 100,000 people.

 ### Challenges ###
-* Census Place terminology
+* Census 'Place' terminology
     * A resource for all 'place' designations was identified within the analysis stage of the project.
-    * Therefore, it is possible that cities may have been dropped due to not being matched with the appropriate Census equivalent in the Regex step of the data cleaning.
+    * Therefore, cities may have been dropped due to not being matched with the appropriate Census equivalent in the Regex step of the data cleaning.
     * Resource [link](https://www.census.gov/content/dam/Census/data/developers/understandingplace.pdf)
 * **File Inconsistencies**
     * Census Data files were not consistent in their use of column ID's and column description formats in all files